Sep9

 When Jesus raised this question He had not yet died on the cross or raised from the dead.
 So the disciples would have to give an answer without having all the evidence.
 So too with us this is not just an academic question to be answered, but a call to faith.

 Notice how Jesus didn’t say; “What do you think of my teachings Or what do you think about my miracles.
-Or what do think about my commands.”
+Or what do you think about my commands.”
 All of these would have been a great questions.
 But it wouldn’t have demanded a deeper personal response.
 Jesus made the question of who He was absolutely central to His miracles, to His teaching, and to His commands, and to everything that He did and said on this earth.
 As someone once said, you can remove Mohammed from his teaching and you would still have the basic tenants of Islam.
 You can remove Confucius from his principles and you would still have Confucianism.
 You can remove the Buddha from his instructions and you will still have Buddhism.
 You can remove almost every great philosopher in history from his or her philosophic principles and you would still leave their philosophic system intact.
 But if you remove Christ from Christianity, you will no longer have Christianity; because Jesus made His own identity the central theme of all that He taught and did and commanded.

 When it comes to confessing who Jesus is, or if He was even a real person.
 What do we have to go on.
 They didn’t give people birth certificates in those days.
 There’s no DMV records, He didn’t have a drivers license.
 We don’t have His social security number.
 We don’t have His Facebook or Twitter profile.
 So how do we know Jesus was an historical figure.
 One way we can know is that people who lived during Jesus’ time wrote about Him.
 Cornelius Tacitus, a contemporary Roman historian wrote of the crucifixion of Jesus by Pontius Pilate.
 Mara Bar-Serapion, a Syrian historic philosopher.
 Wrote a letter around 70 A.D. to His son from prison.
 Mentioning Jesus as a “wise king” who was unjustly executed, which led to the fall of Jerusalem.
 The Jewish historian Josephus Flavious, in His book “Antiquities of the Jews”-(93-94 A.D.)
 Described Jesus as “a wise man who performed miraculous deeds who was crucified by Pontius Pilate.
 But those who loved him did not forsake him, and that he appeared to them alive on the third day.”
 And Christians, who were named after him, still exist to this day.”-(Ant.
 18,3) Josephus also mentions John the Baptist in Antiquities 18.5.
 Cornelius Tacitus, a Roman historian, mentions Jesus’ execution by Pontius Pilate.
 Pliny the Younger, a Roman official and governor of Bithynia.
 In his letter to Emperor Trajan.
 Describes Christians as meeting before dawn on a fixed day to sing hymns to Christ, and to bind themselves by oath, not to commit fraud, theft, or adultery.
 The Talmud,-(4th century) a collection of Jewish writings, contains references to Jesus, although often in a negative light, which still indicates Jesus’ historical existence and the impact of His teachings.
 Even today there’s no legitimate historians who disputes the existence of Jesus.
 Therefor we have ample proof that Jesus was a real historical person.
 But what about when it comes to who Jesus is and who He claimed to be.
 What do we have to go on.
 For that we have to look to the Gospels.
 The Apostle John, one of the Twelves disciple and part of inner circle of three closest to Jesus.
 In the beginning of his Gospel.
 John declares Jesus as God; “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning.
 Through him all things were made; without him nothing was made that has been made.-(John 1:1-3) The disciple Thomas, who at first doubted Jesus resurrection.
 But then after seeing Jesus said; “My Lord and my God!”-(John 20:27-29) Peter when asked by Jesus ,who do you say I am.
 Responds “You are the Christ, the Son of the living God”.-(Matt.
 16:15) In the Gospel of John when Philip said to Jesus, “Lord, show us the Father, and it is enough for us.”
 Jesus responded “If you have seen me you have seen the Father.
 For me and the Father are one”.-(John 14:8-9.
 10:30, 8:58, ) Then we have the Apostle Paul in His letter to the Colossians church declares Jesus as; “The Son is the image of the invisible God, the firstborn over all creation.
 For in him all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things have been created through him and for him.
 He is before all things, and in him all things hold together.-(Col. 1:15-17.
 2:9, Cf. Phlip.
 2:5-7, Heb.
 1:3) The Gospels also recount numerous miracles performed by Jesus, such as healing the sick, calming the storm, and feeding thousands, which demonstrate divine power.
 Not only that, but one of the strongest evidence for the truth of Jesus is prophecy and the predictions of God.
 The Gospels also recount numerous miracles performed by Jesus, such as healing the sick, calming the storm, and feeding thousands, which demonstrate divine power.
 Did you know there are over 400 prophecies in the Old Testament that have been fulfilled in Jesus.
 Many of these prophecies are very specific.
 Such as the place of Jesus’ birth being Bethlehem,-(Mic.
 5:2) and the events around His birth, being born of a Virgin.-(Is.
 7:14) His miracles in opening the ears of the deaf and the eyes of the blind.-(Is.
 35:5) His crucifixion, that He would be betrayed for thirty pieces of silver.-(Zech.
 11:12) that He would be crucified with thieves.-(Is.
 53:12) That He would be buried in a rich man’s tomb.-( Is.
 53:9) Isaiah prophesied Jesus as; “Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.-(Is.
 9:6) All of theses things are not something a person could control or force to come true about themselves unless they were God.
 The ability to foretell the future and precisely orchestrate events is seen as a divine attribute, further supporting the belief that Jesus is God!
 The last and greatest evidence we have to go on that Jesus is who He claimed to be is the convicting work of the Holy Spirit on a persons heart.
 As Paul proclaimed in his letter to the Corinthian church; “Therefore I want you to know that no one who is speaking by the Spirit of God says, “Jesus be cursed,” and no one can say, “Jesus is Lord,” except by the Holy Spirit.-(1-Corn.
 12:3)

-WHAT CONFESSING CHRIST AS GOD MEANS
+WHAT CONFESSING CHRIST MEANS

 -